Forward Edge Futures Forward Edge Futures

 Forward Edge Futures does not represent that the platform is suitable for your financial condition, experience level, risk tolerance, or objectives.
 We do not guarantee that the software will improve results or produce profits, and past performance does not guarantee future results.
 The strategy includes built-in stop-loss and daily risk controls, but no feature, safeguard, or status indicator should be treated as a promise that losses cannot exceed expectations in every circumstance.

 You are responsible for deciding whether and how to trade.
-That includes deciding whether to connect a live account, whether to rely on automation, and whether the built-in daily stop-loss structure is appropriate for your own situation and account size.
+That includes deciding whether to connect a live account, whether to rely on automation, and whether the built-in daily stop-loss structure fits your own situation, account size, and risk tolerance.

 • Test new setups carefully before live use.

-• Verify the connected account, contract sizing, and automation status before market sessions.
+• Verify the connected account, contract size, and automation status before each session.

 • Monitor your broker account and know how to disable automation or flatten positions through your broker if needed.